I like the MBTI because I feel like knowledge of personality differences facilitates communication and cooperation between people.

 - Sensing.
-Concrete data is how companies tend to make decisions, to do otherwise is perilous and risky.
+Concrete data is how companies tend to make decisions; to do otherwise is perilous and risky.
 People aren't likely to invest in "dreams" as much as they are likely to invest in something that is calculated to give them a good and assured return on investment.

 - Judging.
 Companies use traditional "by the book" modes because they've been proven to work in the past.
 Business attire changes less with times changing than less formal wear, for example.
-Businesses don't like to "reinvent the wheel", so to speak, which means they don't like debating their existing rules or innovating new ones.
-You might get them to change one line on a form, but they tend to not like workers who upset the apple cart too much.
+Businesses don't like to "reinvent the wheel," so to speak, which means they don't like debating their existing rules or innovating new ones.
+You might get them to change one line on a form, but they tend not to like workers who upset the apple cart too much.

 So, while famous INFPs like Kurt Cobain, John Lennon, Tim Burton, Jim Henson, and J.R.R.
 Tolkien have been successful, INFPs rarely find success or true happiness in the traditional business world, which has rules, expectations, and values that often clash with their own.
 The INFP likes chaos, nature, bold risk-taking, innovating, and making their dreams into a reality.
 The business world prefers order, artifice, playing it safe, avoiding risk, and sanitizing human interaction, minimizing liability, neutralizing danger.
-An INFP in a suit feels something like how I'd imagine an NFL quarterback in drag would feel; uncomfortable, out of place, not like themselves.
+An INFP in a suit feels something like how I'd imagine an NFL quarterback in drag would feel—uncomfortable, out of place, not like themselves.

-But then how can we be successful?
-Like I said, there have been many great, famous INFPs out there, some of which you could even say changed the world, or at the very least, changed their particular field in a big, dramatic, lasting way.
+But then, how can we be successful?
+As I said, there have been many great, famous INFPs out there, some of which you could even say changed the world, or at the very least, changed their particular field in a big, dramatic, lasting way.
 Many innovative greats were INFPs, so what strengths does the INFP possess that can help them become financially successful?

 The Good Qualities of the INFP